 Keen attention to client needs is the basis of Michael Allen-Hall’s project philosophy.
 His approach has inspired inviting designs for senior living campuses throughout the United States.
 Michael’s diverse architectural design experience and award-winning work have earned him placement in renowned design competitions at the Ecole des Beaux Arts in Versailles, France, and the Research Institute in Kyoto, Japan.
 Since joining Noelker and Hull, he has been involved in the master planning and design of over 50 successful senior living projects.

 Licensed architect Paul Brunski uses his knowledge of building design and construction to develop comprehensive architectural specifications for Noelker and Hull clients.
 Paul’s project experience spans the firm’s senior living, higher education, hospitality and religious markets throughout the United States.
-With more than 20 years of specification writing to his credit, Paul shares his expertise with current and future professionals, serving as an adjunct professor for certification programs in both Texas and Pennsylvania.
-Outside of the architectural world, Paul is an avid cyclist, enjoys gardening and volunteers his time and skills with the Boys Scouts of America.
+With more than 20 years of specification writing to his credit, Paul has shared his expertise with future professionals, serving as an adjunct professor for certification programs in both Texas and Pennsylvania.
+Outside of the architectural world, Paul is an avid cyclist and enjoys gardening.

 Adair Pagnotta’s early interest in architecture, affinity for color and natural creativity paved the way to her career in interior design.
 Her successes across diverse architectural markets have been honored in numerous national trade publications.
 Adair’s professional values center simply on practical designs inspired by clients’ needs.
 Her award-winning interiors promote comfort and wellness, using warm, inviting finishes in well-designed environments.
 Adair is one of a select few interior designers in the nation to achieve an American Academy of Healthcare Interior Design certification, which distinguishes her exceptional ability to practice healthcare interior design from other architects and interior designers.